johnddias/vropslambdafunction/README.md

 # vropslambdafunction
 AWS Lambda Function for Alexa Trigger

-Works with vropsrelay.py installed as a "DZ" to allow the function indirect access to vR Ops API.
+Works with vropsrelay.py installed in a "DMZ" to allow the function indirect access to vR Ops API.
 See https://github.com/johnddias/vropsrelay for information.

 This function leverages third-party Python modules.
 You will need to upload the zip file to your lambda instance, which contains: